 Immerse in the Green Corfiot Nature

-There’s nothing like winter to immerse in the marvellous green landscapes that the island offers.
-Although the weather can be rainy, you just need a good pair of rain-boots, an packable umbrella, and a comfortable raincoat to explore the lush, green scenery of the island, the nostalgic cloudy skies, and the deep blue sea in the distance.
+There’s nothing like winter to immerse in the marvelous green landscapes that the island offers.
+Although the weather can be rainy, you just need a good pair of rain boots, a packable umbrella, and a comfortable raincoat to explore the lush, green scenery of the island, the nostalgic cloudy skies, and the deep blue sea in the distance.

 Don’t let the rain prevent you from venturing along the fantastic mountain trails of Corfu to explore the local trees, bushes, and herbs that grow on the island.

 If you’re the romantic type, you’ll most definitely enjoy the solitary beaches on Corfu.
 And although it does rain on the island, that does not mean that you won’t find sunny days during your trip.
 Pack a good bottle of Greek wine, some local cheese, and other winter veggies, and head to one of the many famous beaches of Corfu for a unique picnic by the sea.

 An excursion in the open will expose Corfu’s varied environments made of rocky coastlines, soft lowlands, and mountains.

 Experience Life in a Traditional Village

 Greek traditional villages are the right place where to go to discover the most authentic traditions that have been sadly lost in other corners of the country.